Lecturer's Précis - Thorndike (1977)

 into fresh water by a cheap method discovered by an island scientist.
 The

-island farmers favour building canals across the island.
-Water from the
+island farmers favour building canals across the

-rivers is used to cultivate the island's central region.
-A cooperative
+island.
+Water from the rivers is used to cultivate the island's

-association formed by the farmers has persuaded a few senators to join.
+persuaded a few senators to join.
+The cooperative association issues are

+periodically brought to a vote.
+All the islanders vote.
+The majority

+construction of a small canal that is 2 feet wide and 1 foot deep.
 The

-cooperative association issues are periodically brought to a vote.
-All the

-senate is responsible for the construction of a small canal that is 2 feet

-wide and 1 foot deep.
-The project was abandoned shortly after construction
+project was abandoned shortly after construction started on the small canal.

-started on the small canal.
-The islanders discovered that no water would flow
+The islanders discovered that no water would flow into it.
+Civil war appears

-into it.
-Civil war appears inevitable.
-The farmers are angry because of
+inevitable.
+The farmers are angry because of the failure of the canal

-the failure of the canal project.
-The senate believes that the farmers'
+project.
+The senate believes that the farmers' proposed canal is

-proposed canal is ecologically unsound."
+ecologically unsound."

 Thorndike delivered his material to 64 American undergraduates in a 4x2x2 between-subject design.
 Passages were presented visually or orally, and subjects immediately rated their comprehensibility on a ten-point scale.
 They then had either (a) to reproduce the story as accurately as possible, or (b) to summarise it.
 Results showed a progressive reduction in comprehensibility as the complexity decreased.
 The core "Circle Island" story scored 7 for complexity, the late theme variant scored 6, and the no theme and descriptive variants scored 5.
 The corresponding recall accuracies were 66%, 57%, 51%, and 45% respectively.
 Passage summaries did not differ in length across the four conditions, but showed a significant increase with decreasing structure (30%, 36%, 40%, and 58% respectively).

 Figure 1 - Thorndike's (1977) Story Structures: Here is the narrative structure which corresponds to the core story shown above.
-The [number] tags cross reference back to individual propositions therein, and asterisks mark narrative elements where theoretically infinite repetition is possible. |
+The [number] tags cross reference back to individual propositions therein, and asterisks mark narrative elements where theoretically infinite repetition is possible.
+If this diagram fails to load automatically,

 Redrawn from a black-and-white original in Thorndike (1977, p81); asterisks added.
 This graphic Copyright © 2003, Derek J. Smith. |